ludwig-ai/ludwig-docs/src/docs/user_guide.md

 Each datatype is preprocessed in a different way, using different parameters and different tokenizers.
 Details on how to set those parameters for each feature type and for each specific feature will be described in the [Configuration - Preprocessing](#preprocessing) section.

-`Binary` features are directly transformed into a binary valued vector of length `n` (where `n` is the size of the dataset) and added to the HDF5 with a key that reflects the name of column in the CSV.
+`Binary` features are directly transformed into a binary valued vector of length `n` (where `n` is the size of the dataset) and added to the HDF5 with a key that reflects the name of column in the dataset.
 No additional information about them is available in the JSON metadata file.

-`Numerical` features are directly transformed into a float valued vector of length `n` (where `n` is the size of the dataset) and added to the HDF5 with a key that reflects the name of column in the CSV.
+`Numerical` features are directly transformed into a float valued vector of length `n` (where `n` is the size of the dataset) and added to the HDF5 with a key that reflects the name of column in the dataset.
 No additional information about them is available in the JSON metadata file.

 `Category` features are transformed into an integer valued vector of size `n` (where `n` is the size of the dataset) and added to the HDF5 with a key that reflects the name of column in the dataset.